hammerjs/hammer.js/README.md

 ### Drag
 ?
 [Check it out](http://eightmedia.github.com/hammer.js/drag.html)

-### Color traces!
+### Color traces (not finished yet)
 We use hammer.js to generate beautiful traces with colorful balls.
 Balls!
-[Check it out]()
+Upload multi-drag.html [Check it out](http://eightmedia.github.com/hammer.js/multi-drag.html)

 ### Lightbox (not finished yet)
 We use hammer.js to close a lightbox by pinching it.
-[Check it out]()

 ### Pinch to zoom (not finished yet)
 We use hammer.js to zoom in and out on an image by pinching.
-[Check it out]()

 ### Videoplayer / Google maps threshold (not finished yet)
 We use hammer.js to differentiate between an intentional interaction with a videoplayer or a google maps element and i.e. a scroll gesture.
 Without this differentiation it's easy to get stuck in such an element, especially when it takes up a large part of your browser window.
-[Check it out]()

 ## Further notes
 Created by [J. Tangelder](http://twitter.com/jorikdelaporik) and developed further by everyone at [Eight Media](http://www.eight.nl/) in Arnhem, the Netherlands.